AttwellLab/Diameter/README.md

 # Diameter
-Fiji (ImageJ) macros used to measure diameters
+Fiji (ImageJ) macros used to measure diameters.